 If you would like an itemized breakdown of the QTRE and payments you made in the tax year, please contact the Student Accounts Office at firstname.lastname@example.org or 717-477-1211.
 Or visit the office in Old Main room 100.

-The university began billing for Spring 2018 in November 2017; therefore, any charges for 2018 billed in calendar year 2017 were included on the 2017 1098-T as amounts billed.
-Due to this transitional year, any payments received in 2018 for charges billed in 2017 will NOT show in Box 1.
-If any new qualified charges were posted for Spring in 2018, then a payment may show in Box 1 for those 2018 charges only.
+Due to the transition from reporting Box 2 charges to Box 1 payments effective 2018, and the fact that the university billed for Spring 2019 in the calendar year 2018, payments for qualified charges may have reached the cap limit in 2018 and there may not have been any remaining qualified chagrges to be paid in 2019.
+If any new qualified charges were posted for Spring in 2019, then a payment may show in Box 1 for those 2019 charges only.
 Even though Box 1 may be blank or show a lower amount than you actually paid, you do not have to claim what we report.
 Work with a tax preparer or advisor if needed.
-The university can also supply you with an itemized breakdown of charges and payments for your records if you plan to claim an amount on your tax form.
+The 1098-T is only an informational tool to use to assist in completing your taxes.
+The university can also supply you with an itemized breakdown of charges and payments for your records if you plan to claim an amount other than what is reported on your tax form.